 The audit committee is not provided with special resources for the services of external consultants, since the committee’s composition as well as the expertise and professional knowledge of its members facilitate its sound operation.
 Moreover, the Company examines every case and, should such need be established, provides the necessary resources.
 (Special practices Β.1.9)

 PART C –REMUNERATION

-- There is no remuneration committee, composed entirely of non-executive board members, the majority of whom should be independent, which is responsible for defining the remuneration of the executive and non-executive Board of Directors members and therefore, there are no regulations regarding its duties, frequency of its meetings and other issues in respect of its operation.
-Till currently, the establishment of such a committee has not been regarded as necessary, given the structure and the nature of operations of the Company, as the abovementioned remunerations are pre- authorized, issued and finalized only with relevant decisions of the Regular General Meeting of the Company’s shareholders.
-Remuneration of the Board of Directors members not set in the indefinite duration individual contracts, is defined by the Annual Regular General Meeting by means of a special resolution and are published together with other decisions, as prescribed by the legislation.
-Any other remuneration or compensation paid to Board members burdens the Company only if it has been approved by a special resolution of the General Meeting, following the Board of Directors recommendation.
+There is no remuneration committee, composed entirely of non-executive board members, the majority of whom should be independent, which is responsible for defining the remuneration of the executive and non-executive Board of Directors members and therefore, there are no regulations regarding its duties, frequency of its meetings and other issues in respect of its operation.
+Till currently, the establishment of such a committee has not been regarded as necessary, given the structure and the nature of operations of the Company, as the abovementioned remunerations are pre- authorized, issued and finalized only with relevant decisions of the Regular General Assembly of the Company’s shareholders.
+Remuneration of the Board of Directors members not set in the indefinite duration individual contracts, is defined by the Annual Regular General Assembly by means of a special resolution and are published together with other decisions, as prescribed by the legislation.
 The aforementioned remunerations are set at a reasonable level, following the necessary assessments based on the particular criteria in respect of the members’ duties, performance and contribution regarding the objectives that have been established (Special practices C.1.4, C.1.6, C.1.7.
-C.1.8, C.1.9).
+C.1.8, C.1.9). .